makeabilitylab/physcomp/advancedio/vibromotor.md

 #### Example ERM motors

+Below, we've highlighted example ERM motors from a popular supplier: [Precision Microdrives](https://www.precisionmicrodrives.com/).
+For each ERM motor, we include the body diameter and length, the eccentric mass radius and length, the operating voltage and current, and the motor speed and vibration frequency at that voltage/current.

-Because vibration amplitude is dependent not just on the speed of the ERM motor and size of eccentric mass but also the size of the affixed target object (*e.g.,* smartphone or watch), vibromotor datasheets often quote a "normalized vibration amplitude", which is the ERM's motor performance at its rated voltage when attached to a fixed mass.
-The Precision Microdrive datasheets use 100g to calculate its typical normalized amplitude.
+Because vibration amplitude is dependent not just on the speed of the ERM motor and the size of its eccentric mass but also the size of the affixed target object (*e.g.,* smartphone or watch), vibromotor datasheets often quote a "normalized vibration amplitude", which is the ERM's motor performance at its rated voltage when attached to a fixed mass.
+The Precision Microdrive datasheets, for example, use a fixed mass of 100g to calculate a normalized vibration amplitude for its motors.

 | Model | Body Diameter | Body Length | Eccentric Weight Radius | Eccentric Weight Length | Operating Voltage | Operating Current | Motor Speed | Vibration Frequency | Normalized Amplitude |
 |---|---|---|---|---|---|---|---|---|